CP1401/Practicals/prac_04/README.md

 `635 seconds is 10m 35s`

 Well, what if we wanted to use the _same_ function for different kinds of tasks?
-Let's do that now.
+Let's do that now...

-Add another small part to this same program - after the loop - that asks the user for their favourite duration in seconds, then prints it in minutes and seconds, like
+**Add another small part to this same program** - after the loop - that asks the user for their favourite duration in seconds, then prints it in minutes and seconds, like

 ```